 (1) Some genuine psychiatric patients in SIMS research studies had scores of 25 to 34.
 For example, in the systematic review article,6 the mean SIMS score for genuine (not exaggerating/feigning) patients across several different studies (n = 742) was 16.1 with a standard deviation of 8.8.

-Assuming a normal distribution of scores, this means that about 16% of the genuine patients scored at or above 25 (mean + 1.0 sd = 24.9), and approximately 2% scored at or above 34 (mean + 2.0 sd = 33.7).
+Assuming a normal distribution of scores, this indicates that about 16% of the genuine patients scored at or above 25 (mean + 1.0 sd = 24.9), and approximately 2% scored at or above 34 (mean + 2.0 sd = 33.7).

 (2) We know from prior research, primarily with the MMPI-2, that genuine PTSD patients tend to overreport psychiatric symptoms to a significant degree.7,8,9 And a study of the SIMS with severely traumatized patients found that a cut score of >44 had sensitivity of .60 with specificity .98.9b

-(3) In keeping with the equipoise principle in veterans law10 C&P psychologists should err on the side of cut scores that might seem too conservative, as opposed to choosing a cut score on the edge.
+(3) In keeping with the equipoise principle in veterans law,10 C&P psychologists should err on the side of cut scores that might seem too conservative, as opposed to choosing a cut score on the edge.

 (4) If you use the SIMS along with other symptom validity tests (SVTs), e.g., the Personality Assessment Inventory (PAI), you should take into account several factors in order to accurately gauge the Positive Predictive Power (PPP) of the test battery as a whole.11,12